janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > &emsp; &emsp; “It is Cabestan’s heart in the dish?” <br>
 > &emsp; &emsp; “No other taste shall change this.” <br>

+[^poem]: "_And thrice pitifully, Ityn_".
+A reference to [Horace Odes Book IV Poem xii:5-8](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0025%3Abook%3D4%3Apoem%3D12)

+"_Ityn_" is the adjective form of "Itys" (and also sounds uncannily like "eaten").
 Seremonda casts herself out the window; her fall is attended by the swallows of Procne.
 We rewind to the moments before her suicide:

 > And she went toward the window, <br>
 >  &emsp; &emsp; &emsp; &emsp;&emsp; &emsp;  the slim white stone bar <br>